AaltoSciComp/data-analysis-workflows-course/lectures/index.rst

 workflows.
 However, these libraries have been designed to work optimally in certain types of workflows.
-Thus if one wants to create reproducible, scalable and efficient data analysis workflows it is important to understand how to design the workflow from the get-go.
+Thus if one wants to create reproducible, scalable and efficient data analysis workflows it is important to understand how to design a good workflow from the get-go.

 This course contains four chapters: